clarklindeveloper/notes/angular - ultimateangular - advanced.md

 - test event instanceof one of the routing Classes
 - we can use rxjs filter to first filter the event then if we are sure that it is an instanceof NavigationEnd then subscribe to it

+## Routeroutlet events

+* adding events to `<router-outlet (activate)="onActivate($event)" (deactivate)="onDeactivate($event)">` provided by angular
+* we can then pass through $event to the listening method
+* the router outlet 'activate' event tells us the component has been instantiated
+* the router outlet 'deactivate' event tells us the component that has been destroyed
+* can use these for analytics, or logging, or running global function when component activated or destroyed..

 <!-- app.module.ts -->

 ```ts